aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - Fan-out = 1;
 - Instability = 1 / (3 + 1) = 0.25.

-Amount of dependencies are represented by `import`-ed modules.

 > `I` of a component should be larger than `I` of the component that it depends on. `I` should decrease in the direction of dependency.

 #### NOT ALL COMPONENTS SHOULD BE STABLE